cowlingj/an-introduction-to-programming-with-python/lessons/Lesson02.md

   always be considered the same thing (python tends to hide this problem).

 * **and more...**
-  Refrences can be made to things called booleans, functions, and objects, but lets look at those another time.
+  References can be made to things called booleans, functions, and objects, but lets look at those another time.

 ## Variable names